SulmanK/Blog/docs/writing/posts/recsys_overview.md

 ![](./img/cnn_diagram.png)

 ###### Feature Representation Learning with CNNs
-CNNs are versatile for feature representation learning from various sources like images, text, audio, and video.
-In the context of point-of-interest (POI) recommendation, CNNs are utilized for image feature extraction.
-For instance, Visual POI (VPOI) leverages CNNs to extract image features.
-The recommendation model, built on Probabilistic Matrix Factorization (PMF), explores interactions between visual content and latent user factors, as well as visual content and latent location factors.
+Convolutional Neural Networks (CNNs) excel at feature representation learning from images, text, audio, and video.
+In Point-of-Interest (POI) recommendation, CNNs are particularly effective for image feature extraction.
+For example, Visual POI (VPOI) uses CNNs to extract features from images.
+This data is then integrated into a recommendation model based on Probabilistic Matrix Factorization (PMF), which examines the interactions between visual content and both latent user factors and latent location factors.

 In CNNs used for recommendation systems, convolutional and max-pooling layers extract visual features from image patches.
 These features, along with user information, contribute to personalized recommendations.
 The network typically comprises two CNNs for image representation learning and a Multilayer Perceptron (MLP) for modeling user preferences.